-The interactive animation illustrates the principle of electromagnetic induction.
-A conductive material is shown that can be moved within a homogeneous magnetic field.
-Depending on the direction and speed of the movement, a voltage of varying strength is induced inside the material.
+The interactive animation shows a conductive material that can be moved by a magnetic field.
+In accordance with the law of induction, an electrical voltage is generated inside the material.

 Note on use